CementGB/CementGB.github.io/README.md

 3. **Run the build script in `scripts/`.** It should handle the installing of DocFX and the building and packing of both the homepage and the docs automatically for then deploying elsewhere in raw HTML.

 ### Adding guides
-Simply open `pages/docs/md` and add a Markdown file with the title of the page as the filename but in lowercase and with no spaces (i.e. `Getting Started` becomes `getting-started.md`).
+Simply open `pages/docs/guides` and add a Markdown file with the title of the page as the filename but in lowercase and with no spaces (i.e. `Getting Started` becomes `getting-started.md`).
+Then, add the page to `toc.yml`.
 You can then make your changes.
 When you're done, simply commit, push and build using the steps from above.

 ### Updating the API reference
-Its as simple as building or downloading the [newest Cement release](https://github.com/HueSamai/CementSource/releases/latest)'s `CementDocs.xml` file, placing it in `pages/docs/src`, and building the website via `scripts/build.sh`.
+Its as simple as building or downloading the [newest Cement release](https://github.com/HueSamai/CementSource/releases/latest)'s `CementGB.dll` and `CementGB.dll` files, placing them in `pages/docs/src`, and building the website via `scripts/build.sh`.
 API summaries are generated from the XML found in the source.